fhmcguire/NSDUH-complex-sample-analysis-tutorial/README.md

 To complete this tutorial, you will need to complete the following steps:
 1. Install R and R Studio
 2. Download and save the tutorial materials
-3. Install the rmarkdown, tidyverse, survey, svydiags, naniar, and table1 packages (if you do not already have them)
+3. Install the survey, svydiags, tidyverse, naniar, stats, and jtools packages (if you do not already have them)

 Follow the instructions below to install and download everything you will need.